slayersguo/Computer-Networks/README.md

 - Download file Webserver.cpp
 - Open terminal
 - Navigate to the directory Webserver.cpp is in
-- Run 'Make' in directory
+- Run command: 'make' in terminal
-- ./webserver
+- Run command: ./webserver
-- Open another terminal
+- Open another terminal/tab in terminal
 - Run command: 'telnet localhost 8015'
 - Once connection is established run command: 'GET /yourfilename.html'
+NOTE: yourfilename.html MUST be in the same directory